How Much Does It Cost To Hire A Painter?

 Are Cheap Painters Worth the Cost?

-For small painting jobs, hiring a handyman at $20 to $25 per hour is a cheap and effective way to go.
-For large or detailed jobs, be sure to hire a professional painter.
+For small painting jobs, hiring a handyman costs $35 per hour and up and is a cheap and effective solution.
+For large or detailed jobs, always hire a professional painter.
 Whomever you hire, be sure they don't cheap out on the paint, apply two coats, guarantee their work, and do proper preparation.

 Ask yourself the following questions: